SzilviaDeahl/practice-at-home/README.md

 - What files will you need and where should they go?
 - How does your `spec` file know about your source file?
 - What is the syntax for writing a simple, single test that expects `true` to equal `true`?
 Where could you go to look up the syntax?
+- How do you run your test?

+When you've got things all wired up, `commit` and `add` your work with the commit message `-m "initial commit"`.

 # Exercise